+You’ve probably seen the acronym before, but what is an LLC?
 An LLC, short for limited liability company, is one of the many ways you can structure your business.
-You can form a single-member LLC where you are the sole owner, or you can partner with others to start a multiple-member LLC.

-Here’s what you need to know about LLCs and their advantages and disadvantages.
+Here’s what you need to know about LLCs and their pros and cons.

-What are the pros and cons of forming an LLC?
+What are the advantages and disadvantages of an LLC?

 On the positive side, an LLC helps you avoid double taxation.
 In other words, you’re not taxed at the company level and then again at the personal level.
 Instead, the income your business generates passes through to you as the owner and gets taxed as personal income.
 This is known as pass-through taxation.